Anil Murali: Personal life and death

 He was born to Muraleedharan Nair and Sreekumari Amma at Thiruvananthapuram.
 He has 3 elder brothers and a younger sister.

 Anil was married to Suma.
 They have a son, Aditya and a daughter, Arundati.

-He died on 30 July 2020 at Aster Medcity, Kochi due to liver disease He was aged 52 at the time of his death.
+He died on 30 July 2020 at Aster Medcity, Kochi due to liver disease, at age 56.
 He was cremated at Santhikavadam crematorium in Thiruvananthapuram.
 He is survived by his wife, whom he married in 1994, and their two children.